This post was originally published November 2015, updated May 2020.

 In this email, we meet Srey from Cambodia.
 She’s from a village that doesn’t have quality water to help them survive day to day.
 This email tells readers that, with their donation, they’re providing Srey with the necessary means to get that clean water to help her and her village survive.

-- Tell a story about a person that is impacted by the donation of the reader.
-This makes the cause “real.”
+- Tell a real story.
+Tell a story about someone or something impacted by the donation of the reader.
+This makes the mission tangible,

-- Get detailed with how the donation is going to help.
+- Get detailed.
+Spare no detail with how the donation is going to help.

-As the end of the year approaches, you don’t have to scramble to find email inspiration for your next donation drive – it’s all right here for you.
+As your peak fundraising season approaches, you don’t have to scramble to find email inspiration for your next donation drive—it’s all right here for you.
 Use these five examples to create effective emails that collect the donations your nonprofit needs to succeed.

 Looking for a more comprehensive guide on email marketing for nonprofits?
 Check out our Ultimate Guide to Email Marketing for Nonprofits today.